Can you buy life insurance while pregnant?

 You can get a life insurance policy while you’re pregnant as long as you’re not experiencing any complications, but you’re more likely to get the best rates by applying before your second trimester.

 Finding the right insurer for your situation, however, will be key.
-You won’t be denied life insurance solely because of a pregnancy, but some insurance companies will postpone your application to try to get the most accurate understanding of your health.
+You won’t be denied life insurance solely because of a pregnancy, but some insurance companies may postpone your application to try to get the most accurate understanding of your health before approving you for coverage.

 Key Takeaways

-• You can still apply for life insurance at any point in your pregnancy.
+• You can apply for life insurance at any point during your pregnancy.

-• Your application is less likely to be impacted by your pregnancy if you’re not experiencing any complications, and you don’t have pre-existing conditions that could cause complications.
+• Your application is less likely to be affected by your pregnancy if you’re not experiencing any complications and you don’t have pre-existing conditions that could cause complications.

 • If you’re in the third trimester, some insurers might postpone your coverage until after you’ve given birth.